zonemaster/zonemaster/docs/public/configuration/gui/configuring-using-config-json.md

 ## Reloading GUI after update

-When web browser reloads the GUI, e.g. after running a new test, the changes are displayed by the GUI.
+When the Web browser reloads the GUI, e.g. after running a new test, the changes are displayed by the GUI.

 ## Default "config.json" file